-- Preparing and implementing a Biodiversity Management Plan - Pre-construction check for flora and fauna within the development footprint - Exploring further opportunities to further minimise impacts to threatened ecological communities and species, critical habitat and native vegetation during the detailed design phase - Construction site induction - Unexpected threatened species finds procedure - Exploring opportunities during detailed design to minimise disturbance of foreshore and forested habitats as a result of light spill.
+- Preparing and implementing a Biodiversity Management Plan - Pre-construction check for flora and fauna within the development footprint

+- Exploring further opportunities to further minimise impacts to threatened ecological communities and species, critical habitat and native vegetation during the detailed design phase - Construction site induction - Unexpected threatened species finds procedure - Exploring opportunities during detailed design to minimise disturbance of foreshore and forested habitats as a result of light spill.

 Project impacts will trigger offset requirements under the Biodiversity Offsets Scheme.
 No impacts are considered to constitute potential Serious and Irreversible Impacts (SAII).
-A total of four ecosystem credit and eight species credit is required to address the residual impacts associated with the project.
+A total of seven ecosystem credits and 10 species credits are required to address the residual impacts associated with the project.
+Of the 10 species credits, two species credits have been calculated to compensate for the prescribed impact to the rocky habitat.